Mortgage rates rise, inching closer to 5% - KESQ

 Mortgage rates rose again this week, inching closer to 5%.
 The 30-year fixed-rate mortgage averaged 4.72% in the week ending April 7, up from 4.67% the week before, according to Freddie Mac.
 That’s the highest since December 2018.

-Rates have jumped over the past few months at a pace not seen in decades.
+Rates have jumped this year at a pace not seen in decades.

 The-CNN-Wire